 During this time in my life, my mother sadly passed away.
 I was now the last in the Sims generation and found myself reflecting on my own mortality.
 The time had come in my life to think about the kind of legacy I wanted to leave for the future.
 The more thought I gave to this subject, the more I felt a bequest to The Royal Ottawa was the right thing to do.
 I think the organization is doing incredible work – and I want to support it.

 When I contacted the Foundation about setting up my bequest, I was provided with one key contact and the process was warm, personal and simple.
 Through research, I know The Royal can solve some of the mental health challenges that affect so many, too many of us.
 I’ll likely never meet the people helped by my bequest, but it feels good to know that I have made a difference.

-If you are considering a legacy gift to The Royal and would like to learn about the difference you could make – I encourage you to contact Jamie.
+If you are considering a legacy gift to The Royal and would like to learn about the difference you could make – I encourage you to contact Ann.
 You will be glad you did…